-Indian Motorcycle Company, 2100 Highway 55, Medina, MN 55340 (INDIAN MOTORCYCLE) gives a LIMITED WARRANTY on all components of your INDIAN motorcycle against defects in material or workmanship.
+INDIAN MOTORCYCLE COMPANY, 2100 Highway 55, Medina, MN 55340 (INDIAN MOTORCYCLE) gives a TWO YEAR LIMITED WARRANTY on all components of your INDIAN motorcycle against defects in material or workmanship.
 This warranty covers parts and labor charges for repair or replacement of defective parts and begins on the date of purchase by the original retail purchaser.
 This warranty is transferable to another owner during the warranty period through an INDIAN MOTORCYCLE dealer, but any such transfer will not extend the original term of the warranty.
+The duration of this warranty may vary by international region based upon local laws and regulations.